thunderrabbit/robnugen-journal-entries/1987/03/22Spring_Break_Science_Trip.md

 and Dave home, and that's it.
 It was fun.
 We got home Friday- of course.
 I told Fred some of my jokes.
 I think I'm going to reserve some pages in here for jokes and stories.
-They may be the first pages listed in my table of contents.</p>
+They may be the first pages listed in my table of contents.